jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/DNSFilter-Annual-Security-Report-2024.md

 results in a more representative display of the activity of the industry.
-There are clearly delineated surges that indicate the public launch of Google’s Bard.ai and Anthropic’s Claude.ai, as well as a significant spike in the number of requests for Midjourney that corresponds with its launch of the alpha release of Version 5 in March 2023\.
+There are clearly delineated surges that indicate the public launch of Google’s Bard.ai and Anthropic’s Claude.ai, as well as a significant spike in the number of requests for Midjourney that corresponds with its launch of the alpha release of Version 5 in March 2023.

+[Image: A line graph showing the total DNS requests for GenAI domains from September 2022 to September 2023.
+The graph shows a massive spike in requests for OpenAI domains, dwarfing other GenAI domains.
+The x-axis shows months from September 2022 to September 2023, and the y-axis shows the number of DNS requests.]

-Figure 8\.
+Figure 8.
 The Breakdown of Total DNS Requests for GenAI Domains for One Year

+[Image: A line graph showing the total DNS requests for GenAI domains, excluding OpenAI, from September 2022 to September 2023.
+The graph shows spikes in requests for Google Bard, Anthropic Claude, and Midjourney.
+The x-axis shows months from September 2022 to September 2023, and the y-axis shows the number of DNS requests.]

-Figure 9\.
+Figure 9.
 Total DNS Requests for GenAI Domains Excluding OpenAI

+1 3
 D N S F I L T E R  A N N U A L  S E C U R I T Y  R E P O R T

-1 2

 There was a 279% increase in GenAI sites accessed on the DNSFilter network between January 2023 and August 2023 when including ChatGPT.
 When excluding ChatGPT from that list of the top seven AI sites, the delta is more staggering with a 326% increase in traffic to those sites.
-While ChatGPT gained early popularity, these other sites truly took off deeper into 2023\.
+While ChatGPT gained early popularity, these other sites truly took off deeper into 2023.

-The popularity and versatility of these easy\-to\-use tools quickly evolved beyond toys and found their way into everyday life in unexpected ways.
+The popularity and versatility of these easy-to-use tools quickly evolved beyond toys and found their way into everyday life in unexpected ways.
 Probably the most expected first step was that students used them to write their homework, which led to an arms race for teachers to be able to detect such activities.
-But then authors started using them to flood the entire market with AI\-generated works and articles, writers and actors went on months\-long strikes to protect their scripts and their likenesses from studios working to find more cost\-effective approaches.
+But then authors started using them to flood the entire market with AI-generated works and articles, writers and actors went on months-long strikes to protect their scripts and their likenesses from studios working to find more cost-effective approaches.
 Music was being generated, even in ways that were difficult to discern from original copyrighted works.
 And lawyers even tried to use them to draft legal briefs.

 Somewhere along the way with each innovative use, the world began to learn about another potential
 problem: When the AI returns unexpected and inaccurate results.
 The term “AI Hallucination'' began to enter the common vernacular.